Connect with others who understand.

 2. Your Skin Is Less Itchy and Flaky

-During a psoriasis flare, your skin may become intensely itchy.
-Scratching can temporarily help but ultimately will make your itching worse.
-Once your psoriasis treatment starts working, you’ll likely feel less itchy.
-You may also notice less flaking.
-In psoriasis, skin cells pile on the surface of plaques that flake off.
-When you treat the inflammation causing rapid skin cell growth, you can also treat the flaking.
+You may also notice less flaking once your skin begins to heal.
+In psoriasis, skin cells build up on the surface of plaques that flake off.
+When you treat the inflammation, which causes rapid skin cell growth, you can also reduce the flaking.

 3. Your Skin Tone Becomes More Even